Xieyyyy/kddrebuttal/README.md

 # Supplementary experiments

-The anonymous repository is built for showing the supplementary experiments during the rebuttal and response period of paper "LAMEE: A Light All-MLP Framework Leveraging Joint Time-Frequency Information for Time Series Prediction" (paper id 191).
+The anonymous repository is built for showing the supplementary experiments during the rebuttal and response period of paper "LAMEE: A Light All-MLP Framework Leveraging Joint Time-Frequency Information for Time Series Prediction" (paper id 191) in SIGKDD 2023.